 Where to find us

-For help with your student funding enquiries, please go to or write to:
+For help with your student funding enquiries, please go to the Student Services Hub in The Charles Seale-Hayne Library or write to:

 Got a question about student finances?
 Here’s who to ask…